-If a student needs to be dismissed early on a particular day, advanced written authorization from the parent must be provided to the Administration prior to 9:00 a.m. on that day.
-Students should complete and return a Pre-Arranged Absence Form which is available in the school office.
-After the request is verified and approved by the administration, a pass will be issued to the student and he/she must sign out in the school office before leaving the campus.
+If a student needs to be dismissed early on a particular day, advanced written authorization from the parent must be provided to the Administration prior to noon that day.
+A pass will be issued to the student, and he/she must sign out in the school office before leaving the campus.

-Early dismissal on Friday or before school holidays will not be an excused absence except under extenuating circumstances.
+Early dismissal on Friday or before school holidays will not be approved except under extenuating circumstances.